Supatphaa: Reign

 Supatphaa, known as Langi Gadapani konwar, was the son of Gobar Gohain who was made the king by Debera Borbarua in 1675.
 Gobar Raja was the king for only 20 days and was executed after the fall of Debera Borbarua at the hands of the forces of Atan Burhagohain.
 After Laluk Sola Borphukan had Atan Burhagohain murdered in 1679, he installed Sulikphaa Lora Roja as the king and tried to become the de jure ruler of the Ahom kingdom.
 He began a campaign to target Ahom princes who were eligible for the throne.
 To escape this, Supatphaa became a fugitive, hiding in the Naga hills.
 The area that Supatphaa had fled, maybe somewhere near present-day Mon district is, that was inhabited by the Konyak Naga.
 During this time his wife Joymoti Konwari, was tortured and killed by the henchmen of Sulikphaa and Laluk Sola Borphukan.

 The first act of the reign of Gadadhar Singha was the stamping out of the possibilities of disloyal manoeuvres on the part of the nobles.
+The suppression of his political opponents was severe.
+The Ahom Buranji records that Bhardhara Phukan and his son were captured at Bakshu soon after Gadadhar Singha's accession.
+The son was killed and portions of his flesh and liver were fried, after which Bhardhara Phukan was forced to consume them before he too was executed.
+His brother Aka Phukan was also killed.
+The chronicle further records that the members of the Lanphima family were subsequently taken to Namrup and put to death.

 In March 1682, Gadadhar Singha was formally crowned.
 The Majumdar Barua wrote his name with a golden pen and announced it to the public.
 The king married the daughters of the leading nobles, and thereby established friendly alliances with them.